How Can I Be Saved? And How can I find out if I am saved? Is it a feeling or is there a more sure way to know?

 These people think of themselves as being righteous and saved.
 But they like to tell others how good they are.
 They even come to God and tell Him of the good things they do.
 They tell God their good deeds because they think God will answer their prayer because of their good deeds.

 When they sin more than usual, they really feel condemned.
-They feel so condemned that they do not pray to God for a while.
+They feel so condemned that they may not pray to God for a while.
 What happens is that they wait until their vivid sense of their sin has left them.
-Or they wait until they can make it up to God because of some special good behaviour.
+Or they wait until they can make it up to God because of some special good behavior.

 It is only when they think they have something to offer to God in goodness or good deeds that they think they can approach God again.